 According to the Occupational Outlook Handbook, employment of broadcast and sound engineering technicians is expected to grow 9 percent from 2012 to 2022, about as fast as the average for all occupations.
 Growth is expected to stem from businesses, schools, and radio and television stations seeking new equipment to improve their audio and video capabilities.

-The Associate in Science in Music Recording Technology degree program is designed to provide you the opportunity to learn your craft, both as a musician and a recording technician.
+The music recording technology program is designed to provide you the opportunity to learn your craft as both a musician and recording technician.
 You will receive the extensive hands-on training that is needed to achieve a thorough understanding of modern recording.
-The coursework is appropriate if you are interested in preparing to transfer to a baccalaureate degree program or beginning a career in music recording immediately after graduation.
-Our faculty bring real-life experience as musicians and recording technicians and play an important part in your success.
+The coursework is appropriate if you are interested in preparing to transfer on to a four-year program or if you are looking to begin your career in music recording immediately after graduation.
+FLCC's faculty brings real-life experience as musicians and recording technicians to the classroom, and plays an important role in your success.

 - Portable Hard Drive: 250Gig or more USB or Firewire Drive, 7200rpm (Must be formatted for Mac only)

 - Headphones: Audio Technica ATHM50, Sony MDR 7506, or AKG K240MKII

 - Pro Tools Interface and Software: Any hardware with the latest version of Pro Tools Software

 Honors Courses: If you have demonstrated outstanding academic ability, you will have the opportunity to take honors courses at FLCC that provide enhanced educational experiences.
 If you are a qualified student in this degree program or are a qualified student from another program, enrollment in honors courses is open to you.
 Successful completion of honors courses or an Honors Certificate may increase your transfer options to four-year institutions.